dnovichman/ground_station/readme.txt

 log_data
 phone

-The description of these packages is found in Chapter 3 of my thesis.
+The description of these packages is found in Chapter 3 of the PhD thesis "Aerodynamics and Control of Quadrotors" by Moses Bangura, Australian National University 2016..

 Installation of the ground station is described in the wiki.